 Water saving and SUDS

 It has been described as ‘a marriage made in heaven’.
 Carried out correctly, saving water can work very well with SUDS.
 SUDS can be implemented using attenuation tanks which hold back storm water and allow it be released slowly.
-The same tanks can store rain water for the purpose of toilet flushing, washing machines, car washing and garden watering (all uses where wholesome waterin part G of the Approved Documents, this basically means water fit to drink (previously called potable water) is not required).
+The same tanks can store rain water for the purpose of toilet flushing, washing machines, car washing and garden watering (all uses where wholesome waterin part GThe Approved documents, (England) part G, deals with Sanitation, hot water safety and water efficiency of the Approved Documents, this basically means water fit to drink (previously called potable water) is not required).
 There are lots of companies now offering such tanks along with size calculations.
 See the UK Rainwater Harvesting Association Briefing Paper.

-Gutters and rainwater pipes are dealt with here in the Building Regulations.
+Gutters and rainwater pipes are dealt with in the Approved documents part H3 section 1.

 Foul water drainage